1. Sign up to receive updates by email or follow @AAMC_MCAT on Twitter to receive information about registration.

 2. Read the MCAT Essentials.
 This is required reading for all examinees because it provides important information about what to expect before, during, and after your exam.
 Understanding and reviewing the policies and procedures, scoring processes, and details about test day will help you have a better experience.
 You will also be asked to agree to the terms listed in the MCAT Essentials while registering for the exam.
 (The 2023 edition of The Essentials will be posted in the coming weeks.)

-3. Registration for January and March-June will open for test centers in part of the United States and some international locations on October 25 at noon ET, and in all remaining test center locations on October 26 at noon ET.
+3. Registration for exams in July-September will open on February 22 at noon ET.
 If you aren't ready to schedule your exam, the MCAT Registration System remains open.

 4. Have your AAMC login information available.
 Before registering for the MCAT exam, you will need to create an AAMC account.
 Go to the MCAT Registration System and follow the link to create an AAMC ID.
 If you already have an AAMC ID from using other services, you must use that account to register for the exam.
 Do not create a new AAMC account.
 If you don’t remember your password you should reset it.

 5. Have your MCAT-Accepted ID with you when you register.
 This will help ensure your registration matches your ID EXACTLY.
 Also, make sure your ID meets the test-day requirements.

 6. In addition to your preferred date, select a few alternate dates that would also work for you in the event that your first date choice is not available.
 It may be helpful to print a copy of the MCAT test schedule and have that on hand.

 7. Save time by having your credit card information readily available.
 Visa, MasterCard, and American Express are accepted.
 NOTE: We do not recommend using autofill capabilities in your web browser when you register or pay for your exam.